menggedu/DISCOVER/README.md

 **prior.py**: Conduct constraints on the logits output by the agent.

-**Program**: The executable program representing the symbolic expression.
+**program**: The executable program representing the symbolic expression.
 Each expression is represented by a program.

 **train.py**: procedures of learning.